mdpy-dev/mdpy-doc/source/theory_behind_mdpy/neighbor_list.rst

     Illustration of the Hilbert curve :cite:`cell-list-space-filling-curve-png`.

-A space-filling curve is a mathematical construct that maps a one-dimensional sequence of numbers to a two-dimensional or higher-dimensional space in a way that preserves locality.
+MDPy uses a space-filling curve to group particles that are close together in space.
+A space-filling curve is a mathematical construct that maps a one-dimensional sequence of numbers to a two-dimensional or higher-dimensional space, preserving locality.
 In other words, it is a curve that traverses a space in a way that maximizes the continuity of nearby points.

 The idea behind space-filling curves is that they provide a way to traverse a multi-dimensional space in a linear order, which can be useful for indexing or searching large datasets.
 By mapping the points in a multi-dimensional space to a one-dimensional sequence, space-filling curves can reduce the overhead of accessing and processing data.